Coder-Srinivas/Ipl-Auction/README.md

 A Website designed to mimic the IPL Auction

-## Steps to get the project running locally on your machine:
+## Steps to get the project running locally on your machine

 ### Server Side Setup

-#### Setting Up Environment Variables:
+#### Setting Up Environment Variables

 1. Create a .env file in the backend directory
 2. Initialize DEV_MONGO_URL to mongodb://localhost:27017/
 3. Initialize SECRET to a JWT secret key

-#### Running the project
+#### Running the project in the server side

-Run the following command in the root of the project to get the server side up and running:
+Run the following command in the root of the project to get the client side up and running:

 ```
 npm run dev-server